-O CHANGES IN VALUE OF EXISTING RESOURCES

-The value of an existing resource may increase or decrease.
+o CHANGES IN VALUE OF EXISTING RESOURCES The value of an existing resource may increase or decrease.
 For example, the value of a share of stock may decrease by \$30 or increase by \$20.

-O DISPOSITION OR ACQUISITION OF RESOURCES

-An individual may dispose of an existing resource (e.g., close a savings account and purchase an item) or may acquire a new resource (e.g., an inheritance which is subject to the income-counting rules in the month of receipt).
+o DISPOSITION OR ACQUISITION OF RESOURCES An individual may dispose of an existing resource (e.g., close a savings account and purchase an item) or may acquire a new resource (e.g., an inheritance which is subject to the income counting rules in the month of receipt).

-O CHANGE IN EXCLUSION STATUS OF EXISTING RESOURCES

-An individual may replace an excluded resource with one that is not excluded (e.g., sell an excluded automobile for nonexcluded cash) or vice versa (use nonexcluded cash to purchase an excluded automobile).
+o CHANGE IN EXCLUSION STATUS OF EXISTING RESOURCES An individual may replace an excluded resource with one that is not excluded (e.g., sell an excluded automobile for nonexcluded cash) or vice versa (use nonexcluded cash to purchase an excluded automobile).
 Similarly, a time-limited exclusion (such as the period for exclusion of retroactive Title II benefits) may expire.

-Changes such as SSI, SSA, and Lump Sums do not effect the countable value of resources in the month in which they occur.
-Any change does not effect countable resources until the first moment of the following month.
+Changes such as these do not affect the countable value of resources in the month in which they occur.
+Any change does not affect countable resources until the first moment of the following month.

-If countable resources exceed the limit as of the first moment of a month, the recipient is not eligible for that month, unless the resources are reduced by expenditure on certain allowable expenses, see Section 0380.45, RESOURCE REDUCTION.
+If countable resources exceed the limit as of the first moment of a month, the applicant is not eligible for that month, unless the resources are reduced by expenditure on certain allowable expenses, see Section 0354.40, RESOURCE REDUCTION.

-Resources are evaluated using the methodologies set forth in the remainder of Section 0382 for the various types of resources.
+Resources are evaluated using the methodologies set forth below for the various types of resources.
 Each type of resource has its own unique deductions, exclusions, and methods for evaluation to determine its countable value.
-If not otherwise indicated, the countable value of a resource is the equity value (fair market value less legal encumbrances).
+If not otherwise indicated, the countable value of a resource is the equity value (Fair Market Value less legal encumbrances).

-Once the countable value of each resource (after the appropriate exclusions/deductions) is determined, the countable values of all resources

-(including deemed resources) are added together to determine the total countable resources for the institutionalized individual.
+Once the countable value of each type of resource (after the appropriate exclusions/deductions) is determined, the countable values of all resources (including deemed resources) are added together to determine the total countable resources for an individual or couple.

-0382.10 REAL ESTATE
+0356.10 REAL ESTATE

-The policies and procedures set forth in the following sections will be used to determine Medical Assistance eligibility and Medical Assistance payments for services to INSTITUTIONALIZED INDIVIDUALS.
+The policy and procedures set forth in the following sections will be used to determine eligibility for Aged, Blind, or Disabled individuals or couples (SSI related cases).

-The equity value of real property owned by an individual that is neither excluded (up to a certain amount) as the home nor determined unavailable is a countable resource.
+The equity value of real property owned by an applicant that is neither excluded as the home nor determined unavailable is a countable resource.

 Real property may consist of land, buildings, and objects permanently attached to the land, (including "mobile" homes permanently sited).
 Real property includes the value of certain interests in real estate such as life estates, mineral rights, easements, life leaseholds.

-0382.10.05 Home and Associated Land Excl
+0356.10.05 Home and Associated Land Excl